• Cooking Method

 Garlic powder is a safe alternative for those who are very sensitive to the flavour of raw garlic and don’t love the flavour.

-To Make My Greek Tzatziki
+To Make Authentic Greek Tzatziki

 1. Mellow the garlic